 Individuals and businesses must prioritize robust cybersecurity measures to mitigate these risks and safeguard valuable data.

-strategic approach to cybersecurity is of utmost importance for IT project managers as it protects sensitive project data, maintains the integrity of systems, and mitigates potential risks, safeguarding the project’s success and reputation.
+A strategic approach to cybersecurity is of utmost importance for IT project managers as it protects sensitive project data, maintains the integrity of systems, and mitigates potential risks, safeguarding the project’s success and reputation.

 The Intersection of Cybersecurity and Project Management